Davi-Archive/instagram-mobile-reactnative/README.md

 # Devagram

-Instagram like project using the React Native CLI and Android Studio it's fully function with the image upload and profile edit.
+Instagram like project using the React Native CLI and Android Studio it's fully functional with the image upload and profile edit.
 Check some photos of the app.

 ![store](https://user-images.githubusercontent.com/107776531/201245458-27ac9fd8-52b4-4f3d-a21e-25a89b722046.png)